 - Visiting Professor in PG Research Methods/Dissertation Supervisor at Regents Business School London

 - Visiting Professor, Sustainable Business Management (Core module MBA); Course Leader, Corporate Social Irresponsibility, (Alternative Management MSc.
 Grande Ecole); HEC Paris

 - Visiting Lecturer/Course Leader, Business Ethics and Corporate Social Responsibility at The Management Department, King’s College London

 - M.Sc. in Management, Sheffield Hallam University, U.K.

-- BA. in Academic Practice, King’s College, U.K.
+- MA. in Academic Practice, King’s College London, U.K.

 Main Academic Interests